 The train collision accident in Upper Egypt- Youm7/Mahmoud Maqboul

-CAIRO – 26 March 2021: A total of 32 people were killed and 84 others were injured in a collision of two trains in the city of Tahta in Sohag, Upper Egypt, on Friday, announced the Egyptian Ministry of Health in a statement.
+CAIRO – 26 March 2021: The toll of the injured people in a collision of two trains in the city of Tahta in Sohag, Upper Egypt, on Friday rose to 108 from 91 so far, while the number of deaths reached 32, announced Egyptian Ministry of Health.

-The collision led to the overturning of 2 passenger carriages and a locomotive, according to a statement from the Egyptian Railway.
+Authorities initially think that the accident was caused after unknown passengers pulled the emergency valve of a Luxor-Alexandria train leading it to stop and get smashed by an Aswan-Cairo train from behind.
+The collision led to overturning of 2 passenger carriages and a locomotive, according to a statement from the Egyptian Railway.

-A technical committee has been formed to follow up on the situation and investigate the accident, the authority said, noting that it is following up on the situation to resume the train traffic as soon as possible.
+A technical committee has been formed by the Egyptian Railway Authority to follow up on the situation and investigate into the accident, the authority said, noting that it is following up on the situation to resume the train traffic as soon as possible.